ggasmithh/teltus/README.md

 * Google's gTTS engine

 ## usage
-Before running, teltus must be configured by setting the following environment variables
+Before running, teltus must be configured by setting the following environment variables.
+Additionally, the Boto client needs to be set up.

 ### ```TELTUS_BACKEND```
 This should be set either to ```polly``` or ```gtts```, for usage with Polly or gTTS, respectively